All Episodes

 It's a pleasure.

-He grew up in Detroit himself and made it out of that gangland um area and now helps the youth of uh Baltimore when he encounters them uh when they come into the hospital you know after a shooting or stabbing, and he tries to help them turn their lives around.
+He grew up in Detroit himself and made it out of that gangland area and now helps the youth of Baltimore when he encounters them when they come into the hospital after a shooting or stabbing.

 He's a great man.

-Well, I'm glad you called, I appreciate it.
+Well, I'm glad you called.

-Let's uh explain eight and nine.
+Let's explain 8 and 9.

-I'm gonna play these both again.
+I'm going to play these both again.

 Benjamin Carson, Johns Hopkins, he was at the National Prayer Breakfast today with Barack Obama sitting right nearby.

-And these two sound bites are just as I say, plain English, simple, rational, understandable, straight to the point.
+And these two soundbites are just, as I say, plain English, simple, rational, understandable, straight to the point.

 Where does it say you have to hurt the guy?